 The 1994 edition of Pataka can be viewed on the links below;

 The Final Edition of Pataka Magazine, produced by an Editorial Team led by WO1 Keith Pittams, The final edition consisted of 127 pages of articles on current activities and also a retrospective view back to past editions.

 The final edition of Pataka can be viewed on the link below;

 Te Pataka Book prize

 Introduced by Lieutenant Colonel Ron Cross, the Te Pataka Book Prize was an annual book prize for the best article written for the Pataka Magazine.
-Instituted to increase interest and encourage quality submissions from both serving and non-serving members, Lt Col Cross was the judge, which was a crafty way to ensure that he would continue to receive copies during his retirement.
+Instituted to increase interest and encourage quality submissions from both serving and non-serving members, Lt Col Cross was the judge, which was a crafty way to ensure that he continued to receive copies during his retirement.

 At this stage, the only know recipient was SSgt Tama Hiroti in 1994.

-With the disestablishment of the RNZAOC in 1996, the concept of a Pataka type magazine did not entirely fade away, and in 2010 the successor to the RNZAOC the Royal New Zealand Army Logistic Regiment started to publish its own in-house magazine
+With the disestablishment of the RNZAOC in 1996, the concept of a Pataka-type magazine did not entirely fade away, and in 2010 the successor to the RNZAOC, the Royal New Zealand Army Logistic Regiment, started to publish its own in-house magazine,